RaytingSec/Scripts/Bash/README.md

 firstboot:
 Automates setting up a new Linux machine.
 Check contents and know what you're doing before running this yourself.
 You will need to manually input version numbers into the script file.
 Not fully tested.

+flood:
+A fun script that covers the screen in 0s and 1s, inspired by the "matrix" effect.

 raydartools:
 Common commands I use with my server.
 Not actually very practical, but saves some finger movement and memorization.